AI-S2/linux-/README.md

 To check for kernel name command uname and for a version command uname -r

 What is the use of tree command?
+The tree command displays the direcotry structure of a path or disk in a tree like format

-How will you check current working directory?
+How will you check current working directory? use the pwd command to check current working directory

 What does the alias command do?
+Alias lets you create a command file name or any shell text

 #Linux File System Hierarchy :